iiAku/kolibri-frontend/documentation/private/contracts/token.md

 Details of the `token` contract are omitted since the FA1.2 standard is well understood and described extensively elsewhere.
 Instead, we opt to discuss specifics in the Kolibri system.

-The `token` contract controls the `KUSD` tokens.
+The `token` contract controls the `kUSD` tokens.
 Tokens are specified in 10^18 precision, as are all values in Kolibri.
-The administrator of the token contract is the `minter` contract, who controls minting and burning of `KUSD` tokens based on it's own internal logic.
+The administrator of the token contract is the `minter` contract, who controls minting and burning of `kUSD` tokens based on it's own internal logic.

 # Upgrade Path